mjadach-iv/circles-minter/README.md

 # CRC (Circles) Auto Minter

-### Save on the Metri fees, inviter fees, and group fees
+### Save on the Metri fees, inviter fees, and group fees and never again miss minting your CRC

 ## Project description
 - The script automatically mints Circles tokens every 24 hours for all accounts associated with your provided private key.
 - Minting is fully sponsored - your owner wallet does not need any funds for gas fees.
 - Metri fees, inviter fees, and group fees (which make a total of 25% of the minted amount that you lose) will not be deducted from your account.
-Instead, half of the original fees will be directed to the creator of this script.
+Instead, half of the original fees will be directed to the CRC Auto Mint safe.
-- Code is open source, it is built directly on GitHub for full transparency, or you can also build it yourself.
+- Code is open source, and the docker image is built directly on GitHub for full transparency, or you can also build it yourself.
 - If you are unfamiliar with creating or providing a private key, this program may not be suitable for you.
 However, if you proceed without supplying a private key, the script will securely generate one for you and display it on first run.